PujanMotiwala/my-data-science-notes/docs/02 Math/01 Probability/02 Random Variables/05_Joint_Marginal_Conditional_Distributions.md

 # Joint, Marginal, and Conditional Distributions

 ## Definition / Introduction
-*   Often, we are interested in the behavior of **multiple [[01_Definition|random variables]]** simultaneously.
+*   Often, we are interested in the behavior of **multiple [[02 Math/01 Probability/02 Random Variables/01_Definition|random variables]]** simultaneously.
 For instance, how are height and weight related?
 How does the probability of rain depend on temperature?
 *   **Joint Distributions** describe the probability of two or more random variables *simultaneously* taking on specific values or falling within specific ranges.
 *   **Marginal Distributions** describe the probability distribution of a *single* random variable from the group, ignoring the others.
 *   **Conditional Distributions** describe the probability distribution of one random variable *given* that another random variable has taken on a specific value.